Citrus Lemon Tart with Easy Tart Pan Removal Tip

 - Allow mixture to cool to room temperature before filling the tart.
 Place a sheet of plastic wrap directly on top of the mixture to prevent a crust from forming.

-- Place filling in refrigerator until ready to use.
+- Place filling in refrigerator until ready to serve.

 - Remove plastic wrap.
-Whisk mixture until it is smooth.
-Pour mixture into the tart shell.
+Pour into tart shell.

 - Garnish with thinly sliced lemons.